a-parris21/BTI325-A6/README.md

-# BTI325 Assignment 6
+# Employee Manager Lite

 ## Overview
-This project is a web-based employee database management system (DBMS) developed for Assignment 6 (A6) of the BTI325 class.
+This project is a web-based employee database management system (DBMS) developed for Assignment 6 (A6) of the BTI325 (Web Programming Tools & Frameworks) course.
 The application features CRUD operations for employee records, user authentication, data storage, session management, and file uploads.

 ## Features
 - CRUD Operations: Create, Read, Update, and Delete employee records.